Gattocrucco/uncertainties-cpp/README.md

 ## Features

-* Independent variables do not use the heap.
+* Clear distinction between mean estimation and bias correction for second-order propagation.

+* User-defined types supported.

 * Same class for independent and dependent variables.

-* User-defined types supported.

-Note: you cannot use `std::complex<udouble, udouble>` because it is not supported by the standard library and you cannot use `UReal<std::complex<double>>` because it does not keep track of the correlation between the real and imaginary parts.
+* First-order independent variables do not use the heap.

+Note: complex numbers are not supported.

 ## Documentation